creativeslice/goldenegg-public/README.md

 ## Requirements

 1. **Node** and its package manager **NPM** need to be installed on your computer
-1. The [Advanced Custom Fields Pro](https://www.advancedcustomfields.com/) plugin to add custom fields and use the page builder

 ## Install &amp; Set Up